Real-Time Video Generation with Pyramid Attention Broadcast

 Implementation

 Our study reveals two key observations of attention mechanisms in video diffusion transformers: Firstly, attention differences across time steps exhibit a U-shaped pattern, with significant variations occurring during the first and last 15% of steps, while the middle 70% of steps are very stable with minor differences.
-Secondly, within the stable middle segment, the differences vaires among attention types: spatial attention varies the most, involving high-frequency elements like edges and textures; temporal attention exhibits mid-frequency variations related to movements and dynamics in videos; cross-modal attention is the most stable, linking text with video content, analogous to low-frequency signals reflecting textual semantics.
+Secondly, within the stable middle segment, the differences varies among attention types: spatial attention varies the most, involving high-frequency elements like edges and textures; temporal attention exhibits mid-frequency variations related to movements and dynamics in videos; cross-modal attention is the most stable, linking text with video content, analogous to low-frequency signals reflecting textual semantics.

 Figure 2: We propose pyramid attention broadcast (shown on the right side) which sets different broadcast ranges for three attentions based on their differences.
 The smaller the variation in attention, the broader the broadcast range.
 During runtime, we broadcast attention results to the next several steps (shown on the left side) to avoid redundant attention computations. \( x_t \) refers to the features at timestep \( t \).